kouts/eslint-config/README.md

 ### VS Code settings

-Put the following into VS Code project settings for autofix on save
+Ad the following settings to your VS Code project settings for autofix on save:

 `.vscode/settings.json`